vomehad/FibonacciSeries/README.md

-A sequence of Fibonacci numbers is generated node app - launch and view in the console
+A sequence of Fibonacci numbers is generated\n node app - launch and view in the console